-Mid Weight Layer (2) - A poly-pro mid-layer that you will never take off.
-Fitted, light- weight and quick drying.
+Marmot Elance 1/2 Zip LS Mid-weight (2 pair) - A poly-pro mid-layer that you will never take off.
+Fitted, light-weight and quick drying.
 Make sure it is long enough to tuck-in and we recommend zipper collars for more ventilation.
+The new wool blends are also an option.
+Also recommended: Patagonia 2 Zip Neck.